Amodei not selected for Trump’s Nevada campaign

 The Nevada congressman, who said he supports the process of an impeachment inquiry, was not listed on President Trump’s 2020 Nevada leadership team.

-When Amodei, the lone Republican in Nevada’s congressional delegation, came out in support of the process last month, insiders predicted the re-election campaign would pull his name from his expected leadership post.
+When Amodei, the lone Republican in Nevada’s congressional delegation, came out in support of the process last month, insiders predicted that the re-election campaign would pull his name from the leadership post, which was expected to be his.

 Amodei also was an early endorser of Trump in 2016.

-Rep. Adam Kinzinger, R-Ill., also didn’t make the list of his state’s campaign chairmen, although all four of the other Republican House members from Illinois made the cut.
-Kinzinger said it was “beyond repugnant” when Trump re-tweeted a post that predicted a civil war if Congress impeached and removed him from office.
+Rep. Adam Kinzinger, R-Ill., also didn’t make the list of his state’s campaign chairmen, although all four other Republican House members from Illinois made the cut.
+Kinzinger said it was “beyond repugnant” when Trump retweeted a post that predicted a civil war if Congress impeached and removed him from office.

 We can all disagree on the process, and argue merits.
 But never should we use terms like “lynching” here.
 The painful scourge in our history has no comparison to politics, and @realDonaldTrump should retract this immediately.
 May God help us to return to a better way. https://t.co/URKNgxUfiv